VadymV/BOB/README.md

 are on the frontier of technological advances and novel applications will help us to better understand human needs, behaviour, and decision making.

 Stay tuned 🤓 for the updates.

+Update **24.04.2024**:
+After experimenting with Azure, I have decided to use GCP.
+Google Cloud is more intuitive for me.
+I suppose for those who have background in Linux and software development, GCP would be a better choice.
+However, it is my personal opinion and I have previously used GCP.
+Furthermore, GCP is probably a preferred choice when it comes to what I want to achieve with this project.

-The next update is postponed to **24.04.2024** ⏲️.
+The next update is scheduled on **28.04.2024** ⏲️.
-I will show how to train and serve the models on GKE using Kubeflow.
-Currently, I am evaluating which Cloud provider to use: GCP or Azure.
+- I will deploy a containerized FastAPI web app on Google Cloud and GKE to predict valence :trophy:.

+Next steps:
+Kubeflow?
+Yes, but it requires a more careful planning and is a bit too much, when you do not have to build such an elaborate end-to-end ML lifecycle.
+Nevertheless, I intend to do this.

 ----